PersonPerhaps/cpp201803/session_10_ex.md

 ## project

-The goal of this project will be to implement as server AND a client in C++ using TCP/IP.
+The goal of this project will be to implement a server AND a client in C++ using TCP/IP.
 Even if we will be using C libraries, our implementation will be achieved with C++.